GEN3-FTC10022/FTCPowerPlay-2022-2023/README.md

+# this is a copy of the road runner quick start
+## things to do
+* learn roadrunner
+* model the dead wheel encoders
+* set up the sub classes
 # Road Runner Quickstart

 An example FTC project using [Road Runner](https://github.com/acmerobotics/road-runner). **Note:** Road Runner is in alpha and many of its APIs are incubating.